These days, there are so many food choices. Every marketing trick is used to make you buy brain foods, all-natural, fat-free or gluten-free products.

 People who drink green tea have proven that they have a more stable energy level and increased productivity compared to when they drink coffee.
 So, if you’re looking for brain foods that will enhance your productivity; green tea is the way to go.

-Orange is a beautiful gift from Mother Nature well known for the amount of Vitamin C in it.
+Orange has a high amount of Vitamin C in it.
 One large orange is enough to fulfill 100% of your daily Vitamin C intake.
 Vitamin C has a lot of benefits:

 - Vitamin C reduces the risk of chronic diseases like heart disease